-- a. students whose behavior is determined by the Dean's Committee on Consultation to be in violation of the , after being placed on disciplinary probation (See Professional Code of Conduct Policy (see the M.S.S.A.
-Program Instructor's Manual and the MSSA Student Handbook) and/or after consultation with the Committee on Students, appear to be unable to make satisfactory progress in meeting academic expectations; - students who appear to be unable to make satisfactory progress in meeting field expectations; - c. students who are placed on field work probation;
+- a. students whose behavior is determined by the Dean's Committee on Consultation to be in violation of the Professional Code of Conduct Policy (see the M.S.S.A.
+Program Instructor's Manual and the MSSA Student Handbook): - b. students who appear to be unable to make satisfactory progress in meeting field expectations; - c. students who wish to petition for reinstatement following termination.